 * * *

 Decades ago, I started saving for retirement, and that attention to the financial aspects of retirement is now paying off handsomely.
-But the decades that I have spent deepening my practice of meditation and mindfulness, is paying off even more handsomely.
+But the decades that I have spent deepening my practice of meditation and mindfulness, is providing an even better payoff.

 The Spiritual Naturalist Society works to spread awareness of spiritual naturalism as a way of life, develop its thought and practice, and help bring together like-minded practitioners in fellowship.